Get My San Diego Zoo & Other Discounts

 The best hotel near PETCO Park for families on this list is Manchester Grand Hyatt.
 However, if you’re only in town to attend a baseball game, I recommend the Omni San Diego, which is conveniently connected to the ballpark via an elevated walkway.

 If you have teenagers, they may like Pendry San Diego because it offers skateboards and loaner guitars, and it’s conveniently located in the heart of the Gaslamp.
-It’s not great for young kids who want to use the pool because the pool area skews more adult.
+It’s not super great for young kids who want to use the pool because the pool area skews more adult.

 Should I choose a family-friendly vacation rental instead?

 It depends.
 If you choose a vacation rental, look at the home’s location on a map.
-I’ve seen many advertised as located in desirable neighborhoods, like La Jolla, when they are actually in an adjacent, less desirable neighborhood.
+I’ve seen many advertised as located in desirable neighborhoods, like La Jolla, when they are actually in an adjacent less desirable neighborhood.
+Vacation rentals are not well-received here in some places because neighbors are frustrated by the constant turnover of guests.

 Browse homes that have been identified as family-friendly in San Diego on VRBO.